 An owner of copyright may transfer that ownership to another person using one of these assignment documents.
 The assignment may be entered into before or after the creation of the copyright work.
 These documents all include a nominal consideration clause, under which the assignee agrees to pay to the assignor a nominal fee.

 These terms and conditions should be used in relation to general IT support services provided to businesses.
 They are not suitable for use in relation to contracts with consumers.
 All these templates include an optional data protection clause to help services providers who are acting as processors (rather than controllers) comply with their obligations under data protection law.

-All of these documents have the same basic structure.
-They describe the order process through which products may be ordered; they describe how prices are specified and how payment must be made; the detail the delivery process for products orders; they set out information about warranties given by the seller and limitations of liability; and they detail the circumstances in which orders may be cancelled.
-The B2C versions include a set of clauses detailing consumer rights under the distance selling rules.
+These terms of sale can be used in relation to the online sale of physical products.
+All of these terms of sale templates have the same basic structure.
+They define the order process through which products may be ordered; they describe how prices are specified and how payments must be made; they detail the delivery process for products orders; they set out information about warranties given by the seller and limitations of liability; and they establish the circumstances in which orders may be cancelled.
+The B2C versions of the terms of sale include a set of clauses detailing consumer rights under the distance selling rules.

 These terms and conditions templates are all based on the same underlying model, with provisions added or subtracted to fit the particular document in question.
 For example, while most of the templates include distance and doorstep selling clauses taking account of consumer protection legislation, the office cleaning terms and conditions do not.
 The cleaning services terms and conditions is the most comprehensive of these documents.